 To add to the confusion, ‘off the peg’ suppliers and bespoke manufacturers can offer similar-looking cabinets for wildly different prices (as much as £5,000 versus £50,000), which makes it difficult to know where to begin.

-As a very rough guide, it is sensible to spend a maximum of five per cent of the overall value of your house on a new kitchen, to avoid losing money if you sell.
-Fitting a cheap and cheerful kitchen can have a negative impact on value, which makes your choice of cabinets and finishes so vital.
-You will have to invest carefully to get a beautiful finish on a limited budget.
+As a very rough guide, it is sensible to spend a maximum of five per cent of the overall value of your house on a new kitchen to avoid losing money if you sell.

-When pricing up your furniture and worktops, be aware that estimates will vary quite widely depending on the quality and level of design you are after.
+When pricing up your furniture and worktops, be aware that estimates will vary quite widely depending on the quality and level of design you are after, but expect to pay:

 - From £17/m² for standard off-the-shelf units and work surfaces